 Further information on hand hygiene can be found in the NIPCM.

-Further information on WHO hand hygiene day including registering, completion of the survey and promotional materials can be found on the WHO website.
+Further information about the campaign can be found on the WHO website.